Skip to main content

 In support of Workday's rapid growth and success, the company envisioned an expansion to their Pleasanton campus that would create a landmark new headquarters, including a striking new office building and a parking structure.

-A dedicated pick up and drop off area that incorporates a bus stop was designed at the entrance to the campus to accommodate ride sharing, carpools and BART riders.
-Since both the existing BART garage and new Workday employee parking structure utilize the same entrance road, the new mobility hub diverts pick up and drop off traffic off the roadway to reduce congestion.
+A new mobility hub that would service public users and Workday employees, establish a more efficient traffic flow and reduce congestion was also incorporated into the design.
+This dedicated pick up and drop off area incorporates a bus stop to accommodate ride sharing, carpools and BART riders and diverts pick up and drop off traffic off the new entrance roadway to reduce congestion.

 Vehicles are monitored via an LPR system, and security cameras track any pedestrian activity in the drive aisles.
 Level-by-level dynamic signage assists users in finding an open space.
 As part of Workday’s commitment to sustainability, the parking structure also features a rooftop photovoltaic array.